 To setup a new Couchbase Server you have a number of different solutions available.
 All of the solutions require you to set the username and password.
 You can also optionally configure other settings, such as the port, RAM configuration, and the data file location, as well as creating the first bucket by using any of the following methods:

 Using command-line tools

-The command line tools provided with your Couchbase Server installation includes couchbase-cli.
-This tool provides access to the core functionality of the Couchbase Server by providing a wrapper to the REST API.
-See cluster initialization.
+The command line toolset provided with your Couchbase Server installation includes couchbase-cli.
+This command provides access to the core functionality of the Couchbase Server by providing a wrapper to the REST API.
+See cluster initialization for more information.

 Using the REST API

 Couchbase Server can be configured and controlled using a REST API.
 In fact, the REST API is the basis for both the command-line tools and Web interface to Couchbase Server.

 For more information on using the REST API to provision and setup your node, see Section 8.8, “Provisioning a Node”.

 Using Web Setup